 There are various skin needling devices including Dermaroller® (Dermaroller GmbH); Dermapen™ (Equipmed Pty Ltd; Australia) Derma-Stamps™ (Dermaroller USA) and radial discs incorporating fine microneedles of various diameter and length, fabricated from a wide range of materials such as silicon, glass, metals, and polymers.
-The needles are up to 3 mm in length.
+The needles are up to 3 mm in length but typically 0.5 mm length is used to minimise bleeding and enable rapid recovery.

 Skin needling is effectively used for:

-Microneedle technology also offers a minimally invasive and painless route of transdermal drug administration e.g. vaccines.
+Microneedle technology also offers a minimally invasive and painless route of transdermal drug administration such as vaccines.
 This technology is currently being investigated by several research groups and companies.
 To enhance transdermal drug transport, microneedles can be inserted into the skin to increase its permeability, after which the drug is applied (poke with patch).
 Drugs could also be coated onto the microneedles and then inserted into the skin (coat and poke).
-Hollow microneedles are used to inject drug solutions into the skin.

 The procedure is well tolerated.
 It takes a few minutes up to an hour to complete, depending on the area to be treated and the severity of the problem.